telerik/winforms-docs/knowledge-base/print-document-to-a-specific-printer.md

 ## Solution

-**RadPdfViewer** and **RadRichTextEditor** are two controls from the UI for WinForms suite that support loading .pdf, .docx, .rtf and other document formats.
+**RadPdfViewer** and **RadRichTextEditor** are two controls from the UI for WinForms suite that supports loading .pdf, .docx, .rtf and other document formats.
 No matter what type of document you want to print, the [RadPrintDocument]({%slug winforms/telerik-presentation-framework/printing-support/radprintdocument%}).**AssociatedObject** property allows you to specify the control (IPrintable) you want to print.

 The following example uses a RadPdfViewer but it can be applied to RadRichTextEditor as well.
 The **PrinterSettings** object offers different settings for adjusting the print document and specifying the **PrinterName**: